Schemas

 pnpm dlx jazz-tools@alpha deploy <appId>

-Permission-only changes in permissions.ts do not need migrations, but they do still require pnpm dlx jazz-tools@alpha deploy <appId>.
+Permission-only changes in permissions.ts don't need a migration but still need to be deployed: pnpm dlx jazz-tools@alpha deploy <appId>.
 See Permissions for details.

 Generated stub